911±¬ÁÏÍø

 Research

-My research focuses on three areas: 1) older adults with emphasis on interventions that aid in improving quality of life or decreasing the negative effects of dementia; 2) creative expression and its role in mood and quality of life; and 3) recreational therapy and veteran centered care; and 4) recreational therapy 911±¬ÁÏÍø development, and its role in student success.
+My research focuses on several areas: 1) older adults with emphasis on interventions that aid in improving quality of life; 2) recreational therapy and veteran centered care; 3) interventions that enhance quality of life for intellectual disability; 4) recreational therapy curriculum and collaborative practice.

 Outreach